 Sean joins CFPSM with experience providing athletic training services at the high school and college levels, as well as assisting in an orthopaedic clinic, and coaching in the Performance Enhancement Center at Southern Ohio Medical Center.

 Sean is currently a member of the National Athletic Trainers’ Association, Ohio Athletic Trainers’ Association, and Great Lakes Athletic Trainers’ Association.
 Out of the office, Sean can usually be found relaxing with his wife, Rachel and dog, Gracie.
 He is a lover of all things food and sport, especially golf and hockey.

-Grace joined the CFPSM staff in September 2017.
+Grace joined the CFPSM staff in September 2017 and works primarily with Dr. Michael Hart in our Holly Springs office.
 Though she was born in Boston, she grew up in North Carolina.
 When her family first relocated to Cary, her parents chose CFPSM as the family’s base for general medical care and she was a patient through her graduation from Green Hope High School.